 So, that Target asset is always just a claim to:

-(1) that amount of underlying at some point in the future when you withdraw it (principal) and
+(1) that "principal" amount of deposited underlying at some point in the future when you withdraw it and

 (2) a bunch of variable future yield payments (yield) between now and then.